Dan-Moore/dev-notes/README.md

 #### MDX Remote
-[MDX Remote](https://nextjs.org/docs/app/guides/mdx) is render in MDX files into the Nextjs client.
+[MDX Remote](https://nextjs.org/docs/app/guides/mdx) is render in MDX files from `/public/markdown` into the Nextjs client.
+Local mdx files stored within the app directory can be loaded as imports.

 ```tsx
 import DevNotes from './dev-notes.mdx'